 Wrike documentation and community manager

-The first step is to combine a description box with structured custom fields on your ticket form, giving your customers an easy way to self-tag their feedback (by product, for example).
-Ask your team members responding to tickets to brainstorm about helpful fields, since they will naturally recognize some patterns on their own.
+The first step is to combine a description box with structured customised fields on your ticket form, giving your customers an easy way to self-tag their feedback (by product, for example).
+Ask your team members who respond to tickets to brainstorm about helpful fields, since they will naturally recognise some patterns on their own.
 However, because customer issues change, be sure to keep those frontline employees involved.

-Fortunately, setting up custom fields is a snap, and their flexibility means they can be organized to gather specific information.
-Are your customers struggling with a clunky user interface, latency, or billing issues?
-Custom fields will help you sort feedback into easy-to-navigate buckets, and in turn, enable you to direct tickets to the right people based on their expertise or experience.
-That also opens the door to sending customers to your knowledge center, deflecting the ticket altogether.
-For example, you could set up a "password reset" selection in a drop-down menu that, once selected, automatically generates instructions that the customers can use to resolve the issue on their own—thus negating the need for a ticket at all.
+Fortunately, setting up customised fields is a snap, and their flexibility means they can be organised to gather specific information.
+Are your customers struggling with a clunky user interface, latency or billing issues?
+Customised fields will help you sort feedback into easy-to-navigate buckets, and in turn enable you to direct tickets to the right people based on their expertise or experience.
+That also opens the door to sending customers to your help centre, deflecting the ticket altogether.
+For example, you could set up a "password reset" selection in a drop-down menu which, once selected, automatically generates instructions customers can use to resolve the issue on their own—thus avoiding the need for a ticket at all.

 As customer feedback comes into sharper focus, you'll need to develop processes for sharing the data company-wide.
-In the early days of startup mode, this might not be a huge problem, but as your business grows you're likely to encounter the dreaded silos.
+In the early days of start-up mode, this might not be a huge problem, but as your business grows you are likely to encounter the dreaded silos.

 However, while it's important to have a tool in place that can help you share feedback across teams, no software in the world can replace human interaction.
-Consider appointing a liaison between your support and product (or finance, sales, etc.) teams to improve the flow of information.
-And there is a clear benefit to having software engineers and product managers shadow your agents on customer support tickets—or like some startups do, assign tickets to new hires so they understand common product issues.
+Consider appointing a liaison officer between your support and product (or finance, sales etc.) teams to improve the flow of information.
+And there is a clear benefit in having software engineers and product managers shadow your agents on customer support tickets—or, as some start-ups do, assign tickets to new hires so they understand common product issues.
 While it might be tempting to look at this exercise as taking away from valuable coding time, it will help product teams develop better use cases and roadmaps that reflect what your customers need.

-Ensuring that happens requires accountability—as the leader of your startup, make sure that this process becomes an integral part of your company culture.
+Ensuring that happens requires accountability—as the leader of your start-up, make sure that this process becomes an integral part of company culture.
 Set up a process for following up on customer feedback, and tie that to employee performance.
 Your customers will thank you.

 Those customers should also be a target of your customer engagement plans (long-term conversations with customers and relationship-building).
-This extends far beyond solving immediate problems—it's about creating and nurturing an emotional connection with your customers so that they'll stick with your product through good and bad.
+This extends far beyond solving immediate problems—it's about creating and nurturing an emotional connection with your customers so that they'll stick with your product through thick and thin.
 While this encompasses the totality of the customer experience, pay special attention to getting employee buy-in.

 So far so good—you're actively gathering customer feedback, sharing it across teams, and taking action based on what users have told you.
 Well done!
-But you're not quite finished.
-Now it's time to close the loop with those customers—tell them what you did, what you're going to do, or what didn't make the cut.
+But you haven't quite finished.
+Now it's time to close the loop with those customers—tell them what you did, what you're going to do, or what missed the cut.
 If your customers have taken the time to tell you about their experiences with your product, they'll want to hear from you.
-A great way to do this is to create an online community where your product managers can share new product features and explain why certain requests have been tabled or postponed for future releases.
-This can be an additional source of feedback and give customers a chance to weigh in on what your startup is working on—and it can take a bit of heat off your support team.
+A great way to do this is to create an online community where your product managers can share new product features and explain why certain requests have been postponed for future consideration.
+This can be an additional source of feedback and give customers a chance to weigh in on what your start-up is working on—and it can take a bit of heat off your support team.

-In the early days of your startup, chances are you won't have the budget to field a dedicated customer service team—those initial hires will have to wear multiple hats, including conducting customer research, running demos for potential clients, and even handling some quality assurance tasks.
+In the early days of your start-up, chances are you won't have the budget to field a dedicated customer service team—those first employees will have to wear multiple hats, including conducting customer research, running demos for potential clients, and even handling some quality assurance tasks.

 That said, it's not too early to start planning for a team that focuses solely on customer service, and the decisions you make now will lay the groundwork for a team that will be able to scale as your product gains traction.

 Think about what makes a customer service team—or any team, really—work.
-It comes down to three essential elements: people, process, and technology.
-If you make thoughtful choices in each of these areas, you will build a flexible and resilient organization that will earn customer loyalty.
+It comes down to three essential elements: people, process and technology.
+If you make thoughtful choices in each of these areas, you will build a flexible and resilient organisation that will earn customer loyalty.

 First things first: don't skimp on staffing.
-Be prepared to put real resources into your team, and that means paying salaries that will attract strong candidates and minimize turnover.
-Your ideal hire will be empathetic, possess solid technical and communication skills, and show an eagerness to learn and grow.
+Be prepared to put real resources into your team, and that means paying salaries that will attract strong candidates and minimise turnover.
+Your ideal employee will be empathetic, possess solid technical and communication skills, and show an eagerness to learn and grow.
 The best candidates will be utility players with a wide range of skills and enthusiasm for turning support interactions into opportunities to build customer loyalty (and even sell new products).
-Be sure to give these new hires paths to promotion and opportunities for self-improvement.
+Be sure to give these new employees paths to promotion and opportunities for self-improvement.

-For team leaders, managers, and directors, you'll need people who have strong interpersonal skills and solid project management knowledge.
-They should be able to manage a large group of employees and while having a deep understanding not only of the product but the company's long-range goals.
-The latter part is critical, because the highest performing support teams collaborate closely with product, sales, marketing, and other parts of the organization.
-Choose the kind of managers who realize that mentoring junior employees will create the company's next wave of leaders.11 interview questions to ask
+For team leaders, managers and directors, you'll need people who have strong interpersonal skills and solid project management knowledge.
+They should be able to manage a large group of employees, while having a deep understanding not only of the product but the company's long-range goals.
+The latter part is critical, because the highest performing support teams collaborate closely with product, sales, marketing and other parts of the organisation.
+Choose the kind of managers who recognise that mentoring junior employees will create the company's next wave of leaders.11 interview questions to ask

-Consider organizing your team into tiers based on issue complexity and employee skills.
+Consider organising your team into tiers based on issue complexity and employee skills.
 For example, tier one could consist of the easiest issues to resolve (such as billing questions) and will be staffed by the least experienced team members.
-Each successive level will handle increasingly complex issues that require the most experienced and knowledgeable employees.
+Each successive level will handle increasingly complex issues that require the most experienced and knowledgable employees.

-You'll also want to think about appointing a lead administrator who will focus on improving workflows via macros, triggers, and automations, as well as troubleshooting technical issues quickly so your agents can stay focused on helping customers.
+Also consider appointing a lead administrator who will focus on improving workflows via macros, triggers and automations, as well as troubleshooting technical issues quickly so your agents can stay focused on helping customers.

-As you settle on how you'll organize your support team, don't forget to clearly define roles, the reporting structure (team leads, managers, and directors), and performance expectations.
+As you settle on how to organise your support team, don't forget to clearly define roles, the reporting structure (team leads, managers and directors), and performance expectations.

 Investments in your people and process will grind to a halt if you don't have the right tools to make serving your customers easy and effective.
 For a deep dive on those tools, see Chapter 2 of this guide.

-In addition to your core help desk software, consider enlisting a bit of non-human help.
-A tool like Zendesk's Answer Bot can be a great way to direct customers to self-service articles in your knowledge center, and thanks to machine learning, that bot will only get better with time.
+In addition to your core help desk software, consider enlisting non-human help.
+A tool like Zendesk's Answer Bot can be a great way to direct customers to self-service articles in your knowledge base, and thanks to machine learning, that bot will only get better with time.

-It recognizes common issues within support tickets—for example, questions about return policies or password resets—and recommends relevant Guide articles to help the customer help themselves.
+It recognises common issues within support tickets—for example, questions about return policies or password resets—and recommends relevant Guide articles to help customers help themselves.
 That saves your agents valuable time, enabling them to focus on more complex issues and build customer relationships.
-And in the event that the bot can't resolve a customer's issue, it will automatically route them to a human agent.
+And if the bot can't resolve a customer's issue, it will automatically route them to a human agent.